Why-does-this-happen-to-me/Rotomblr/rotomblr/organizations/Cults/Team Fauna.md

 Apparently the founder's family came from another universe.
 Instead of trying to go back, Wolf Fauna created a cult that tries to transform the world he resides in in the one from the Animals™ world.
 He does it using a genetically engineered Celeby that can open portals to that universe.
 Everything that goes through the portal changes places with the equivalent from that world, including people.
-Located in [[Mart's universe]], as they kidnapped [[Sprite]] and forced him to go through the portal. [[@team-fauna]]
+Located in [[Mart's universe]], as they kidnapped [[Sprite]] and forced him to go through the portal.
+Wolf, the leader, has been defeated, and the account is currently run by his son, Beedrill. [[@team-fauna]]

 #organization #evil #cult